Sonnet 198

 A sight more lustrous than the brightest star;

-With skin of alabaster swept so pure,
+With skin of alabaster, polished pure,

-A lock of gold transgresses there her thighs;
+A lock of gold transgresses there her thighs—

-Transfixed I bask ‘neath Botticelli skies.
+Transfixed, I bask ‘neath Botticelli skies.

 © Loubert S Suddaby.
 All Rights Reserved.